swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-for-protocols-with-fixed-associated-types.md

 ### Generalized Existentials

-What this means is that Existentials will be available not only for regular protocols, but for PATs as well.
+What this means is that Existentials will be available not only for regular protocols, but for PUTs as well.
 This way, the distinction between regular protocols and PUTs would be rendered useless, further unifying the language.
 As a result, a lot of confusion surrounding PUTs and Existentials would be alleviated.
 However, if Existentials keep using the same name as their ‘origin’ protocol the important distinction between Protocols and Existential Types would be utterly lost.
 To combat this problem the [fairly recent post from the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814) proposes using the “any” modifier to signify the use of Existentials - rather than the protocol itself.
 Future syntax might look like this:
 ```swift
 var a: any PUT<.A == Int >
 // ✅